gtk-rs/gtk4-rs/book/src/actions.md

 Check the documentation of [`accelerator_parse`](../docs/gtk4/functions/fn.accelerator_parse.html) in order to learn more about its syntax.
 Here we assigned `<primary>W` which translates to <kbd>Ctrl</kbd> + <kbd>W</kbd> on Linux and Windows and ⌘ + <kbd>W</kbd> on macOS.

-Before we move on to other aspects of actions, let us appreciate a few things that are curious here.
+Before we move on to other aspects of actions, let's appreciate a few things that are curious here.
 The "win" part of "win.close" is the group of the action.
 But how does GTK know that "win" is the action group of our window?
 The answer is that it is so common to add actions to windows and applications that there are already two predefined groups available: